-A beautiful and original artwork in your home is like a soothing background tune – it introduces harmony.
-Good art will keep your visitors interested and asking questions.
+A beautiful and original artwork in your home is like a soothing background tune – it introduces harmony and encourages creativity.
+Good art also keeps your visitors interested and asking questions, as for me, it provides an everyday inspiration.
 Many people overlook the contribution of art to home décor, mainly due to lacking the know-how on where to get and how to choose good wall art.

 Picking good art for your home should be exciting!
 The more you know about art, the better you will be at identifying and picking original and beautiful pieces.
 Here are a few tips on choosing art for your home: